Cocktail at Franks Library speakeasy in Hong Kong

 Little Su speakeasy in Hong Kong

 The menu features new spins on classics with cocktails like the “Yuzu Whisky Sour”, or my personal favourite: the Xue Tao, a fusion margarita featuring Umeshu plum wine and honey.
-Little Su is only open on Thursdays, Fridays and Saturdays so be sure to e-mail or call ahead to reserve a table.
 You might walk straight past the entrance to this hidden bar in Hong Kong if you don’t know what to look out for.
 When you’ve arrived, look for the single red light and you’ll know where to go…

 3. Foxglove